wurthless-elektroniks/badjasper/readme.md

 More specific details:
 - There are some spare bytes in memory that are normally zeroed out on reset, but end up going unused.
-We hack the code to spare those bytes from BSS antics so they persist through a reboot.
+We hack the code to spare those bytes from the BSS bulldozer so they persist through a reboot.
 - On the first pass through the mainloop, our custom statemachine code executes and initializes those variables.

 Reboot statemachine operation for the 0xDB issue: